nikhil-sethi/drone-mpc-planner/doc/nuc_install.md

     - After a minute, select the *correct image* for the *correct NUC*
     - Say y
     - Wait a few minutes until it powers off.
-3. Physically label the NUC
+4. Physically label the NUC
-4. Remove USB dongle, boot up NUC
+5. Remove USB dongle, boot up NUC
-5. Change hostname:
+6. If the config is not automatically downloaded from id_db.txt, change hostname:
     - `sudo nano /etc/hosts`     Change `127.0.1.1 pats0` to reflect number on the label from step 3
     - Again for: `sudo nano /etc/hostname`
+    - Download the wireguard config from `dash:wireguard_config/peers/patsID` and put and rename it into `/etc/wireguard/wg0.conf`
     - Reboot
-6. Remove the `~/pats/flags/disable` file to enable the pats process in the background (preferably after the camera etc is connected)
+7. Remove the `~/pats/flags/disable` file to enable the pats process in the background (preferably after the camera etc is connected)
-7. Idem for the `disable_baseboard` and `disable_charging` flags, if required
+8. Idem for the `disable_baseboard` and `disable_charging` flags, if required

 All done!